PaperZeroMC/Zero/CONTRIBUTING.md

 Feature patches are exclusively used for large-scale changes that are hard to track and maintain and that can be optionally dropped, such as the more involved optimizations we have.
-This makes it easier to update Purpur during Minecraft updates, since we can temporarily drop these patches and reapply them later.
+This makes it easier to update Zero during Minecraft updates, since we can temporarily drop these patches and reapply them later.

 There is only a very small chance that you will have to use this system, but adding